 <add key="Umbraco.ModelsBuilder.Enable" value="true" /> <add key="Umbraco.ModelsBuilder.ModelsMode" value="Nothing" />

-The Enable is self explanitory and setting the ModelsMode to Nothing means that there will not be an option to generate the models within Umbraco's Developer tab.
-As we're going to be generating the models through the ModelsBuilder API and including the generated models directly into our source code, there is no need to generate the models via Umbraco anymore.
+The Enable is self explanatory and setting the ModelsMode to Nothing means that there will not be an option to generate the models within the Umbraco Developer tab.
+As we’re going to be generating the models through the ModelsBuilder API and including the generated models directly into our source code, there is no need to generate the models via Umbraco any more.
 Setting the ModelsMode to Nothing removes the option and removes any confusion.